The expression of interest process

 Application to Partner

 You will be sent information about the application procedure and deadlines for your allocated university.
-You must submit an application to the partner university prior to their application deadline You won’t need to do this until April/May ahead of your Semester 1 study abroad placement or September/October ahead of your semester 2 study abroad placement.
-You can get further information and guidance from your Internationalisation Lead / College Mobility Co-ordinator or equivalent.
+You must submit an application to the partner university prior to their application deadline.
+You won’t need to do this until April/May ahead of your Semester 1 study abroad placement or September/October ahead of your semester 2 study abroad placement.
+You can get further information and guidance from your Internationalisation Lead / Country Co-ordinator or equivalent.

 Once you have applied you must: